ganesha62/ganesha62/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Natural Language Processing
 - 🌱 I’m currently learning Machine Learning
-- 📫 How to reach me: https://www.linkedin.com/in/ganesharam2003 on LINKEDIN
+- 📫 How to reach me:
+- LinkedIn: linkedin.com/in/ganesharam2003
+- Portfolio: ganesha62.github.io
 <!--
 **ganesha62/ganesha62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.